alanoursland/tr_xor/reports/relu1/relu1_overview.md

 An "out-of-bounds" neuron is one whose hyperplane has shifted such that all data points lie on one side of it (i.e., in the same half-space).
 When this occurs, the neuron becomes unresponsive to the data distribution; its output is either always zero or always active for all inputs.
 It can no longer contribute to separating the classes, effectively reducing the model's capacity and trapping it in a suboptimal state.
 This hypothesis can be tested by monitoring the distance of each hyperplane from the data's origin during training.

+The `relu1_mirror` experiment revealed a particularly interesting manifestation of this failure mode: when mirror-symmetric hyperplanes initialize perpendicular to the optimal solution, they create local minima where both hyperplanes fail to separate the data effectively.
+Despite maintaining perfect symmetry, these configurations achieve only 50% accuracy and provide no gradient signal for rotation toward the optimal orientation.

 ---

 ## Training Configuration